MarcelMichau/fake-survey-generator/README.md

    `skaffold run`

-3. In a browser, navigate to http://kube.local
+3. In a browser, navigate to http://kube.local to open up the Fake Survey Generator UI

 ## How do I contribute?

-If you find a bug, want to add a feature, or just want to correct a spelling mistake, open up a PR!
+If you find a bug, want to add a feature, or want to improve the documentation, open up a PR!